50831337/submit-mc4d/Submission Form.md

 ![alt text](sadielightdish.png "REACHING SELF FULFILLMENT THROUGH THE ACT OF CREATION!")

-## 1. Name you'd like to be credited under *
+## 1. artist name for attribution?

 [ RESPONSE. ]

-## 2. Any of your webpages
+## 2. any webpages or socials for attribution?

 [ RESPONSE. ]

-## 3. Ideal contact in case of followup

-[ RESPONSE. ]

 ![alt text](WIN_20240114_14_21_03_Pro.jpg "HAVE YOU BROUGHT SOMETHING FOR OUR SPREAD?")
 # Primary Contents
-This will likely make up the bulk of your feature for MC4D 001

-## 4. What mediums and tools have you felt at home working with?
-Why?

-[ RESPONSE. ]
+I would like to ask you about the works that you share here for our readers.

-## 5. **Attach content you'd like to have shared on your MC4D 001 page**
+## 3. **Attach content you'd like to have shared on your MC4D 001 page**

-(feel free to ask about alternative methods for sharing work)

-## 6. What relevant software, hardware, techniques, processes, and inspiration led you to creating the works you've shared with us?

-[ RESPONSE. ]

-## 8. Are you open to follow up questions? *
+## 4. where can i reach you for followup questions?

-Mark only one oval.

-- [ ] Yes, send me the questions and I'll answer them.
-- [ ] Yes, I'd like to be interviewed over text in realtime (*and I will reach out to you on when we can do this*)
-- [ ] No